GabrielmAlves/dgm-2026.1/README.md

 This project aims to evaluate the behavior of text-to-image generative AI models, focusing on their ability to correctly interpret simple textual descriptions.
 The rapid advancement of generative models has enabled high-quality image synthesis from text; however, these models often exhibit limitations related to reliability, bias, and control over specific attributes.
 (This project aims to evaluate the behavior of text-to-image generative AI models, focusing on their ability to correctly interpret simple textual descriptions.
 The rapid advancement of generative models has enabled high-quality image synthesis from text; however, these models often exhibit limitations related to diversity, fairness, and reliability.)

-The main goal of this project is to investigate how pre-trained open-source models, such as Stable Diffusion (available through platforms like Hugging Face), handle prompts where there is a potential conflict between the user’s input and the statistical patterns learned during training.
-The project is motivated by the observation that these models frequently fail to correctly apply specific attributes—such as color—to objects.
+The main goal of this project is to investigate how pre-trained open-source models, such as Stable Diffusion, available through platforms like Hugging Face, handle prompts where there is a potential 'limitation' between the user’s input and the statistical patterns learned during training.The project is motivated by the observation that these models frequently fail to correctly apply specific attributes—such as color—to objects.
 For example, prompts such as:
 - “white carrot”,
 - “pink classroom blackboard” and
 - “purple polar bear”.
--
-(Vamos de fato pegar só modelos pré-treinados?)

-(The main goal of this project is to investigate how pre-trained open-source models, such as Stable Diffusion, available through platforms like Hugging Face, handle prompts where there is a potential 'limitation' between the user’s input and the statistical patterns learned during training.The project is motivated by the observation that these models frequently fail to correctly apply specific attributes—such as color—to objects.
-For example, prompts such as:
-- “white carrot”,
-- “pink classroom blackboard” and
-- “purple polar bear”.)

 Often result in images where the model ignores the requested attribute and instead generates outputs aligned with common real-world representations, such as orange carrots, green/black boards, white polar bears, as the examples below:

 ![Resultado do experimento](imagens/Pink_board_2.jpg)
 ![Resultado do experimento](imagens/orange_purple.jpeg)
 ![Resultado do experimento](imagens/yellow_cloud.jpeg)

-This behavior suggests that the model prioritizes learned statistical correlations over explicit user instructions, revealing a limitation in its ability to disentangle attributes (e.g., color) from object identity.
+This behavior suggests that the model prioritizes learned statistical correlations over explicit user instructions, revealing a limitation in its ability to disentangle attributes, e.g., color, from object identity.
-(This behavior suggests that the model prioritizes learned pattern statistics over explicit user instructions, revealing a limitation in its ability to separate attributes from the object's identity.)

 The central research question of this project is: